ALBA-FKNE Diversity Prize 2023 Winner

 Integrating equity & inclusion advocacy in my research is more than a checkbox activity for me.
 It is the Sisyphean task of overcoming systematic barriers to professional development that lie ahead of me, while devising useful ways to dismantle those barriers for others to come.
 As a queer brown immigrant from the Global South, I am committed to creating a more inclusive culture for our researchers and research participants alike.
 This recognition enables me to remind other multiply-minoritised and early career researchers: you are not only welcome in neuroscience, but your lived experience and perspectives are essential to progressing this field forward.” - Arish Mudra Rakshasa-Loots

-Arish has been awarded the ALBA-FKNE Diversity Prize 2023 in recognition of his contribution and outreach efforts towards reducing HIV-related healthcare inequities and also in promoting gender, ethnic and regional diversity in mental healthcare, research and teaching.
-Among them, the ALBA Network and the FENS-Kavli Scholars would like to highlight the following achievements:
+Arish has been awarded this prize in recognition of his contribution and outreach efforts towards reducing HIV-related healthcare inequities and also in promoting gender, ethnic and regional diversity in mental healthcare, research and teaching.
+His research asks whether neuroinflammation arising from HIV infection in the brain, contributes to the high risk for depression among people living with HIV.
+To address this, he leads a portfolio of clinical neuroscience studies in South Africa, the UK, and Netherlands.
+The ALBA Network and the FENS-Kavli Network of Excellence (FKNE) would like to highlight the following achievements:

 • He led the design of a demographic questionnaire which offered participants diverse and culturally sensitive options in isiXhosa to self-report their sexual orientation and gender identity, making a strong case for the increased inclusion of gender and ethnic diversity in participant cohorts.